 the 2012 versions of the lectures:

-How NOT to give a presentation (18 minutes, University of Cambridge Streaming Media Service) or How NOT to give a presentation (Vimeo)
+How NOT to give a presentation (18 minutes, University of Cambridge Streaming Media Service) also on Vimeo

 Presenting a paper (12 minutes).
 A short presentation of basic concepts and mis-conceptions in presenting a paper.
 This is an introduction to the longer presentations later in the course.